fiksn/dlc-intro/dlc.md

 Alice bets on "heads" and creates an output from that UTXO that can be spent using the private key for some public key Ai that is defined as A + sHEADS * G

-That is her public key but skewed with (sHEADS * G) which is publicly known (depending on R from Olivia).
+That is her public key but skewed with an encryptor (sHEADS * G) which is publicly known (depending on R from Olivia).
 She signs the transaction, but without Bob's signature that can't be broadcasted to the network.

 Bob verifies that the value is correct and signs the transaction Alice gave him (since he knows Alice can't possibly know the private key and will know it just if she won).